 How To Get Gastric Bypass Results Without Surgery With ESG

-The CDC statistics show that only 28% of adult Americans fall into the first two categories of either being underweight or at their ideal weight which leaves the remainder of the adult American population considered overweight or obese.
+The CDC statistics show that only 28% of adult Americans fall into the first two categories.
+Either being underweight or at their ideal weight which leaves the remainder of the adult American population considered to be individuals with higher or heavier weight.

 More complex BMI charts have categories of obesity that range from class 1 obesity to class 4 obesity.

-Medical Weight Loss Procedures Can Help Obese Patients
+Medical Weight Loss Procedures Can Help Individuals with a Higher Weight

-Bariatric surgery has proven an effective tool for obese individuals to lose weight.
-Gastric sleeve (VSG), gastric bypass, and duodenal switch are all popular surgical procedures used for weight loss.
-These surgical procedures all reduce the stomach’s size permanently and can not be reversed.
+Bariatric surgery has proven an effective tool for higher body weight individuals to lose weight.
+Regarding surgical weight loss options, Gastric sleeve (VSG), gastric bypass, and duodenal switch are all popular surgical procedures for weight loss.
+These procedures permanently reduce the size of the stomach and cannot be reversed.

 What if you do not want to have surgery or do not qualify for bariatric surgery?
 Is there a way to get gastric bypass weight loss results without surgery?

-For individuals who have slipped into that obese category, losing weight becomes harder to do with just diet and exercise alone.
+For individuals who have slipped into that extreme higher body weight category, losing weight becomes harder to do with just diet and exercise alone.
 The more weight that accumulates, the harder losing it becomes.

 Endoscopic sleeve before and after